View all Close all

 You must not do anything to jeopardise the integrity of the IT infrastructure by, for example, doing any of the following without approval:

-loading software on St George’s, University of London equipment other than in approved circumstances
+- Loading software on SGUL equipment other than in approved circumstances;

-If you handle personal, confidential or sensitive information, you must take all reasonable steps to safeguard it and must observe St George’s data protection and information security policies and guidance, particularly with regard to removable media, mobile and privately-owned devices.
+If you handle personal, confidential or sensitive information, you must take all reasonable steps to safeguard it and must observe SGUL Data Protection and Information Security policies and guidance, available at https://www.sgul.ac.uk/about/our-professional-services/information-services/it-services/regulations-and-policies, particularly with regard to removable media, mobile and privately owned devices.

 You must not infringe copyright, or break the terms of licences for software or other material.

-You must not attempt to access, delete, modify or disclose information belonging to other people without their permission, or explicit approval from the relevant St George’s, University of London authority.
+You must not attempt to access, delete, modify or disclose information belonging to other people without their permission, or explicit approval from the relevant SGUL authority.

 You must not create, download, store or transmit unlawful material, or material that is indecent, offensive, threatening, discriminatory or extremist.
-St George’s, University of London has procedures to approve and manage valid activities involving such material; these are available from St George's Joint Research and Enterprise Services
+SGUL has procedures to approve and manage valid activities involving such material; these are available at https://portal.sgul.ac.uk/research/research-office and must be observed.

 You must not cause needless offence, concern or annoyance to others.

-You should also adhere to St George’s, University of London’s guidelines on social media.
+You should also adhere to SGUL’s guidelines on social media https://portal.sgul.ac.uk/org/cs/dc/social-media

 You must not send spam (unsolicited bulk email).